Richard Zimler: The Sephardic Cycle

 Zimler has written five novels that explore the lives of different generations and branches of a Portuguese-Jewish family, the Zarcos.
 This series, whose works are intended to be read in any order, originated with The Last Kabbalist of Lisbon, which is narrated by a youthful kabbalist named Berekiah Zarco who survives the Lisbon Massacre of 1506.
 These novels explore such themes as Jewish mysticism; slavery; the devastating effect of the Inquisition on Portugal and its colonies; and the psychological conflict created in people who are forced to hide their faith.
-The novels are fully independent works and, according to Zimler, none of them should be considered a sequel.
-The books that make up the Sephardic Cycle are: The Last Kabbalist of Lisbon, set in Sixteenth Century Portugal; Hunting Midnight, which takes place in Porto, London, New York and South Carolina in the early Nineteenth Century; Guardian of the Dawn, in which the main action takes place in Goa in the Seventeenth Century; The Seventh Gate, set in Nazi-controlled Berlin in the 1930s; and The Incandescent Threads, set mainly in New York and Montreal from 1970 to the present time but also with two long chapters that take place in Poland during and right after World War II.
+The novels are independent works and, according to Zimler, none of them should be considered a sequel.
+The books that make up the Sephardic Cycle are: The Last Kabbalist of Lisbon, set in sixteenth century Portugal; Hunting Midnight, which takes place in Porto, London, New York and South Carolina in the early nineteenth century; Guardian of the Dawn, in which the main action takes place in Goa in the seventeenth century; The Seventh Gate, set in Nazi-controlled Berlin in the 1930s; and The Incandescent Threads, set mainly in New York and Montreal from 1970 to the present time but also with two long chapters that take place in Poland during and right after World War II.
 In its starred review, Publishers Weekly referred to The Incandescent Threads as "Exceptional...
 A richly drawn, original portrayal of tenacity and sacrifice."
 Two of the novels in the Sephardic Cycle have been nominated for the International Dublin Literary Award: Hunting Midnight and The Seventh Gate.
 All five books were Number 1 bestsellers in Portugal.